 Together with text descriptions and information, maps give a visual insight into the topic at hand.
 The presentation of the infographic does not need to be precise and exact; it is more important that it has a clean yet enjoyable presentation.

 It can be hard for people to recall dates, names, and facts all in one go.
-But don’t worry, we’ve got you covered.
+But don’t worry, you’ve got covered.
 Assist them with some data visualization.

 Colour not only assists in forming divisions in information but also subtly implies knowledge with a gradual transition between hues.

 For instance, the change from light blue to dark blue implies the movement of the beginning and end of a process, guiding our eyes through the composition in an intuitive manner.
 Utilize colors that will advance your messaging and are useful to your design.